veo-labs/ldap-server-mock/README.md

 # LDAP simple server mock

 Really simple basic mock for [LDAP server](https://tools.ietf.org/html/rfc4511).
-Use it to mock an LDAP server for authenticating applications.
+Use it to mock an LDAP server and authenticate a user without further verifications, it simply searches for the user in the database and returns it.
+It does not implement LDAP SASL authentication.
 This should not be used in production environment, it is just for test purpose, nothing more.

 # Install